 Asking the Application Questions

-Since I don't get to see our sensors "out in the wild" very often, it was good for me to see how some of our sensors are being used, and how decisions are being made to choose between available technologies for particular applications.
-For instance, it's easy to think situations that call for pressure transmitters are completely separate from situations where pressure gauges would be appropriate.
+Since I don't get to see our sensors "out in the wild" very often, it was good to see some how of our water and wastewater monitoring sensors used by the Logan City utilities and how decisions are being made to choose between available technologies for particular applications.
+For instance, it's easy to think situations that call for pressure transmitters are entirely separate from conditions where pressure gauges would be appropriate.
 Instead, I found multiple places where both a local display and a connection to a control network are necessary.
 And while some customers look for specific control network technology, such as Modbus, others prefer the near-universal ease of use in 4-20 mA sensors.
 Ultimately, I was reminded that while APG offers many solutions, it is up to each customer to understand their own needs, so that we can find the best solution together.

 And speaking of questions, if you’ve got ‘em, we’d love to help you find answers.
 Our Measurement Experts are intimately familiar with all the application questions, even the ones you haven't thought of yet!
 They are ready to help you find the perfect sensor type or display for your situation, even if it isn’t one of ours.